Haxaru/calculator/README.md

 Something I am really struggling with right now is handling multiple operators.

 quick update: I was still not able to solve the multiple operators bug, but I will leave it for another day.

+update part 2: I refactored some of the code to make it simpler, I also updated the calculator display.
+I was still not able to fix the multiple operators bug.
+You need to use the equals button every time.